The best New Year’s Resolution

 •What bugs you most about writing, business, work, success?

 •What lessons did you learn from ‘failure’ or tough times in 2018?

 •If you could magically change one thing in your current circumstances what would it be, and why does it need to change?

 Decide today.
-Set your journal writing goal for 2019 as the first step towards your success as an entrepreneur in Africa.
+Set your journal writing goal as the first step towards your success as an entrepreneur in Africa.

 PS: You can also keep a digital journal using ‘Notes’, ’Memo’ or another app on your smart phone!
 Read more about how to keep a journal here.